Parkinsonia microphylla: Description

-Buffelgrass is an exotic species of grass native to Africa, first introduced into the Sonoran Desert for livestock grazing, which spreads very quickly and can often kill seedlings by using available water, which could be a threat in the future.
+Buffelgrass is an exotic species of grass native to Africa, introduced into the Sonoran Desert for livestock grazing.
+It spreads very quickly and can kill the paloverde seedlings by using available water, which could be a threat in the future.

 Ecology

 It is a honey plant, and its twigs are browsed by wildlife, such as the jackrabbit.
 In times of scarcity, it may be gnawed by livestock.
 Rodents will often carry and store the seeds underground, where some of them will germinate after a rainy season.

 Uses

 The Seri people, a Native American group of northwestern Mexico, call this tree ziipxöl /sei/.
 They grind up the seeds for flour, boil the green pods with meat, and eat the sweet green seeds as well as the flowers.
 The seeds are also strung to make jewelry.

 Cultivation

 Parkinsonia microphylla is cultivated as an ornamental tree for use in xeriscapic, modernist, and native plant gardens.
 It is also used as a small tree in parking lot plantings of commercial developments.